(Posted Tue. Jan 19th, 2016)

-The meeting includes chairs, presidents and executive directors of NCGA’s state organizations, as well chairs and vice chairs of the organization’s action teams and committees.
+The meeting includes chairs, presidents and executive directors of NCGA’s state organizations, as well as chairs and vice chairs of the organization’s action teams and committees.
 For two days, these leaders discussed organizational policy and their perspective on the relative importance of each issue facing the industry.
-While each participant brought keen insight, it quickly became evident that all parties recognized the need for efforts to build and protect corn markets, such as the Renewable Fuel Standard, and to be wary of excessive government regulations that add to the high cost of farming.
+As each party provided their own unique perspective, a clearer picture of the overall views held by corn farmers across the United States came into focus.

 Again this year, as part of a collaborative initiative with the U.S. Grains Council, the Priority and Policy Conference also included leadership from that organization for a discussion of USGC priorities and trade issues.